 We have taken steps to ensure that our commitments under the MSA are embedded within our ESE risk management policies and processes.
 Modern slavery was already prohibited within such policies.
 The updated policies now make explicit reference to the MSA.
-To help eradicate modern slavery we have taken steps to develop awareness of these crimes and human rights abuses and embed specific information about the MSA into ESE training.
+To help eradicate modern slavery we have taken steps to develop awareness of these crimes and human rights abuses and embed information about the MSA into ESE training.
 This will help front line teams identify and escalate concerns about customers' potential involvement in modern slavery.

-RBS has ESE risk policies for eight industry sectors which present higher ESE risk.
-For commercial customers operating outside of these eight sectors, e.g. retail or manufacturing, our general ESE Risk Concerns apply.
-This includes managing incidents of modern slavery.
+RBS has ESE risk policies for nine industry sectors which present higher ESE risk.
+For commercial customers operating outside of these nine sectors, e.g. retail or manufacturing, our general ESE Risk Concerns apply.
+This includes managing any identified incidents of modern slavery.
 An assessment is completed where an ESE Risk Concern is identified.
+During 2017, no cases of Modern Slavery were identified associated with customers covered within our ESE risk management process.
+More information about due diligence in our ESE process can be found on RBS.com.